Baskets + Boundaries: How I Stay Organized with Kids

 Your home is your haven.
 A place to recharge and refresh, connect and inspire.
 A place of beauty and ritual.
 And then come kids.
 And with them come all the things: art, toys, and clothes galore.
 Broken bits that have some unknown sentimental value.
 Slime and sand and clay and building supplies.
 Books, bottles, and blankets.
 These are just some of the things that seem to multiply in the night once kids enter the picture.

 As a mom, I value creativity and play in our home environment, welcoming any chance to build, create, and have fun.
-As a work from home creative, I also know I do my best work in a visually calm and organized space.
+As a work-from-home creative, I also know I do my best work in a visually calm and organized space.
 Finding that balance has been a series of trial and error—one that’s included baskets, bins, systems, and figuring out just what works for our family and space.

 Below are a few of my go-to strategies that help keep our family and home mostly balanced between creativity and calm.